ijlyttle/bsplus/README.md

 - carousel
 - coordinated collapse

-Shiny already provides these, but it may be handy:
+Shiny already provides these, but it may be handy (no hurry to do this):

 - tabs